DSDC has been working with communities for over 25 years to improve the lives of people with dementia

 Our aim has always been to help communities achieve the changes they can realistically achieve over time.
 We actively support sustainable community change which takes its energy from commitments made by local people to contribute to improving the lives of people with dementia within their communities.

-DSDC is currently working with different communities across the UK in many different ways.
+DSDC is currently working with different communities across the UK and internationally in many different ways.
 In each case we are able to provide clear, evidence-based advice, support and facilitation in whatever way best supports local thinking and doing.
 We can call on specialist knowledge and experience of what works, not just in terms of dementia, but also on capacity development, social movements and sustainable change.

 As an independent body we advocate for what we call “real dementia-friendly communities”.
 This reflects our concern that the current enthusiasm for making rapid progress on all things “dementia-friendly” runs the risk of underestimating the challenges involved in securing the community capacity and understanding which are truly necessary to transform the lives of people with dementia.